nus-cs2103-AY2223S1/tp/docs/team/cowlinn.md

     * Added segments on adding/deleting events
     * Updated segments on viewing a complete list/filtered list for both event and client
     * Edited command summary
-    * Added FAQs for issues regarding save
+    * Updated FAQs for exceptions / conditions when adding an `Event`.

   * Developer Guide:
     * Added Activity diagrams for an execution of adding an event
-    * Added Extensions for existing class diagram of a person.
+    * Added Extensions for existing class diagram of a person to include new attributes.
     * Added Use Cases for Person/Event
     * Updated Feature Summary for `Add/Delete` for Client / Event

 * **Community**:
   * PRs reviewed (with non-trivial review comments): 6
-    * Specific PR examples: #193[, #81, #203, #172
+    * Specific PR examples: #193, #81, #203, #172
   * Bugs reported: Mainly for UserGuide / Developer Guide / Testing SUTs
-  * Gave more than average comments for all peer-review related activites: E.g: PE-D, iP feedback etc.
+  * Gave more than average comments for all peer-review related activities: E.g: PE-D, iP feedback etc.

 * **Tools**:
   * Git / Github